Sun, Dec 22, 2024 | Jumada al-Aakhirah 21, 1446 | DXB ktweather icon0°C

 Opportunities for self-discovery

-Sinil Raj, a marketing executive residing in Dubai, shared his passion for solo travel, highlighting its freedom and opportunities for self-discovery.
+Sinil Raj, a marketing executive in Dubai, shared his passion for solo travel, highlighting the freedom and self-discovery opportunities that come with it.

 "Travelling alone lets me set my own pace and focus on what I enjoy most — whether that's spending extra time at a museum or exploring local spots," he said.